MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Compliance/New-MgComplianceEdiscoveryCase.md

 ### -SourceCollections
 Returns a list of sourceCollection objects associated with this case.
-To construct, please use Get-Help -Online and see NOTES section for SOURCECOLLECTIONS properties and create a hash table.
+To construct, see NOTES section for SOURCECOLLECTIONS properties and create a hash table.

 ```yaml
 Type: IMicrosoftGraphEdiscoverySourceCollection[]